 Harvard Divinity School was established in 1816 as the country's first nonsectarian theological school.
-It is dedicated to educating future leaders in religious life and thought and shares the libraries and resources of the wider Harvard University.
-Denominational seminaries are typically affiliated with a particular denomination, and may or may not be affiliated with a larger university.
+It is dedicated to educating future leaders in religious life and thought with the resources and support of the wider Harvard University.
+Seminaries are typically affiliated with a particular religious denomination, and may or may not be affiliated with a larger university.
 We recommend that you contact the denominational seminaries that interest you for additional information about their programs, resources, and student life.
 We are happy to share detailed information about HDS.

-Our graduates go on to a wide variety of professions and vocations, including ordained and lay ministry; chaplaincy; higher education teaching and research; public and private secondary education; community development, advocacy, and human services; management and consulting, especially nonprofit; public policy, law, conflict resolution, and mediation; arts, publishing, communications, and media.
+Our graduates go on to a wide variety of professions and vocations, including ordained and lay ministry; chaplaincy; higher education teaching and research; public and private secondary education; community development, advocacy, and human services; management and consulting—especially nonprofit; public policy, law, conflict resolution, and mediation; arts, publishing, communications, and media.
+The training HDS students receive is meant to prepare graduates for important work across fields.

 Yes!
-Students come to HDS from a variety of spiritual and religious backgrounds, including some who might not have an affiliation with a particular tradition.
-What all students share in common is a willingness to explore the complexities of religious thought and life through academic and ministerial pursuits.
+Students come to HDS from a variety of spiritual and religious backgrounds, including non-religious backgrounds.
+We have a number of students that are not affiliated with a religious tradition.
+What all HDS students share in common is a willingness to explore the complexities of religious thought and life through academic curiosity and practical engagement.

-Approximately 90% of students receive some form of financial aid.
 HDS offers both merit- and need-based grants for students enrolling in the MDiv or MTS programs.
-Both programs are open to international and domestic students.
+Approximately 90% of students receive some form of financial aid, the vast majority of which is need-based grant aid.
 HDS has a small pool of merit aid that is awarded based on the overall strength of the application.
 Merit award decisions are made by the admissions committee at the point of admission and are final.

 HDS also participates in the Federal Work Study and Federal Loan Programs which are open to US Citizens and eligible non-citizens.
 For specific information on those programs, as well as other programs and policies, please visit the Financial Aid section of this website.

 Online courses are not offered at HDS.
-Harvard Extension School is an excellent resource for online learning.
+Those who are interested in online learning through Harvard might consider Harvard Extension School, which offers courses on religion taught by HDS professors.
 Please note, however, that coursework completed at the Extension School will not lead to a degree at HDS.

 Harvard Divinity School does not accept transfer credit.
 However, after satisfactory completion of at least one full semester of coursework at HDS, students in the MDiv program may be considered for advanced standing for work completed at another institution prior to enrollment at HDS.
 Guidelines and information about obtaining advanced standing are provided in the HDS Handbook for Students.

-We offer a joint doctoral degree in religion with the Faculty of Arts and Sciences at Harvard University.
-The Committee on the Study of Religion can answer your questions about the PhD in Religion degree program and requirements.
+We offer a joint doctoral degree in religion with the Faculty of Arts and Sciences (FAS) at Harvard University, but the PhD application process is solely managed by the Committee on the Study of Religion through FAS.
+The Committee on the Study of Religion can answer your questions about the PhD in Religion degree program, requirements, and application process.